SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 - The remaining wire I had left is just long enough for a future backstay.
 For now I will use the 1/8" factory backstay that was modified in Tech Tip F09 for the backstay tensioner.

-Fig 6, INSTALL THE STA-LOK TERMINATIONS
+Fig 11, INSTALL THE UPPER SHROUD STA-LOK TERMINALS

 • Marked each shroud where the spreader is to rest on its sleeve; ~12' 3.75" from the top.